cbrun/cbrun.github.io/_posts/2018-06-08-siemens-obeo-partnership.md

   - capella
   - obeo
   - MBSE
+excerpt: "Partnership announcement: Siemens teams with Obeo on MBSE using open‑source Eclipse technologies; for systems engineers and tool builders; signals enterprise validation and near‑term integrations to leverage models across the product lifecycle."
 ---

 You might have already heard the news, earlier this week during [Siemens PLM Connection Americas 2018](https://siemensplmconnectionamericas.org/), Joe Bohman announced that Siemens PLM was partnering with Obeo.